-It’s a U.S. Department of State requirement that au pairs take academic courses as a part of their au pair year.
+The U.S. Department of State requires to au pairs take academic courses as a part of their au pair year.
 These courses allow au pairs to further their education, as well as learn more about U.S. culture and meet Americans.
 You’ll be required to contribute $500 towards these classes.

 Since the program is live-in, you’ll need to budget for having an additional person living in your home.
 Families are expected to provide three meals a day for the au pair.